schifzt/rmtplot-package/README.md

-# plot-RMT
+# rmtplot-package
-a utility module for creating RMT visualization.
+A wrapper package for Plotly specialized in Random Matrices Theory(RMT) plot